ESTM-60207: TECHNICAL AND BUSINESS PRESENTATIONS

 MBGR-60210/MSMG 60350 TEN YEARS HENCE: A SPRING LECTURE SERIES

-This Spring Semester 2009, 1.0-credit hour course will explore issues, ideas, and trends likely to affect business and society over the next decade.
+This Spring Semester 1.0-credit hour course will explore issues, ideas, and trends likely to affect business and society over the next decade.
 This course consists of a series of seven separate lectures which will take place on selected Friday mornings from 10:40 a.m. to 12:10 noon.
-Sustainability is the theme of this semester's series.
 No examinations or graded assignments.
 Students must attend all lectures; no unexcused absences.

 MNA-60110 MANAGEMENT COMMUNICATION

-Summer, 1.0 credit.
+Summer, 1.5 credits.
 This highly compact course offers a brief survey of the communication processes, skills, theories and applications at work in the not-for-profit organizations of the North American marketplace.
 You will examine authentic management problems in the NFP arena, including a broad range of organizations, business models, and missions.
 Assessment of writing and speaking abilities, along with specific feedback to improve performance, are an important part of this one-week course open only to Master of Science in Administration degree candidates.

 (MSM Program).
 Fall, 1.5 credits.
 Only a fraction of a manager's communication time and effort is spent on writing, but without question, the most important issues in business end up on paper.
 This seven-week course will help you to improve your writing, as well as your critical thinking skills.
 We look at a range of expression issues related to language use, style, tone, grammar, punctuation, and organization.
 Students will learn to make decisions about document preparation, including format, layout, and design.
 Students also will develop an understanding of the ethical dimensions of business writing.
 One cannot become a better writer overnight, but this course can begin the process.